puppetlabs/iac/_lifeofinternatpuppet/post_7.md

 There be more information hopefully shared by Norman on the script command in the coming weeks, so keep your eye out for useful links etc!

-On Wednesday 14th October 2020, I continued to work on the to do list given by Daina on Tuesday within the slack channel, I really enjoyed doing it as it helped me debug errors by myself so thank you to Daiana for always helping me out when needed!
+On Wednesday 14th October 2020, I continued to work on the to do list given by Daiana on Tuesday within the slack channel, I really enjoyed doing it as it helped me debug errors by myself so thank you to Daiana for always helping me out when needed!

 Later on that morning, I also attended the EMEA Food/Chat Session where the following topics were covered by the team :-